nicolasfrick/rplot/README.md

     $ git clone  git clone git@github.com:nicolasfrick/rplot.git
     $ cd .. && catkin build
 ```

+### Note:
+If the package does not build due to missing root installation, add root install dir manually with:
+`$ catkin build -DROOT_DIR=$HOME/root/cmake/` where $HOME is your home folder location

 ## Use
 Include the rplot package to your project, instantiate a MainFrame, add data and plot either to pdf file or to interactive window.